 Kombucha is a type of fermented tea that has become incredibly popular, primarily due to its purported health benefits.
 The idea that kombucha is health is nothing new.
-Kombucha's history dates back over 2,000 years, and during that time it has been called an "Immortal Health Elixir" in China, spread around the world, embraced in Russia as a healthy beverage, been brewed at home by millions, been commercialized and sold on a large scale in the US and sold as everything from a digestive aid to a cancer cure.
+Kombucha's history dates back over 2,000 years.
+During that time it has been called an "Immortal Health Elixir" in China, spread around the world, embraced in Russia as a healthy beverage, brewed at home by millions, commercialized and sold on a large scale in the US, and sold as everything from a digestive aid to a cancer cure.

 How Does Kombucha Harm People?